Greater Toronto, ON Banner

 Metro Toronto Condo Apartment Prices

-Purchases have dropped off dramatically this year compared with the previous three years, while there is a record-breaking inventory level.
-Typically, these conditions lead to price concessions.
+Purchases have dropped off compared with the previous three years, but inventory levels have also fallen.
+Typically, these conditions can lead to price stabilization or modest gains.

-A 2023 report by CIBC and Urbanation “found that, on average, condo investors that closed on their newly completed units in 2023 experienced negative cash flow to the tune of $597 per month.”
+A report by CIBC and Urbanation in 2023 found that, on average, condo investors who completed their purchases that year faced negative cash flow each month.

-Buyer activity in the condominium apartment market has decreased, and it has also shifted toward lower-priced units.
-That means larger floor plans and luxury condos are sitting on the market for longer and likely are not seeing bidding wars.
+Buyer activity in the condominium apartment market has improved, though there has been a shift toward lower-priced units.
+Larger floor plans and luxury condos may sit on the market for longer.

 Metro Toronto Townhouse Prices